Discrimination

 Is a Right to Sue Letter Good?

-Can You Sue Without a Right to Sue Letter?
+Can I Sue Without a Right to Sue Letter?

-In most of these cases, the answer is no — the worker must go through the EEOC and get one of these letters if they want to file a lawsuit.
+In most of these cases, the answer is no. The worker must go through the EEOC and get one of these letters if they want to file a lawsuit.
 However, there are a few exceptions to this rule.
-If you are pursuing legal action because of the Equal Pay Act of 1963 or Age Discrimination in Employment Act of 1967 violations, you do not need a Right to Sue Letter.
+If you are pursuing legal action because of the Equal Pay Act of 1963 or the Age Discrimination in Employment Act of 1967 violations, you do not need a Right to Sue Letter.

 What to Do After Getting a Right to Sue Letter